Tsachik Gelander

 Gelander earned his PhD from the Hebrew University of Jerusalem in 2003, under the supervision of Shahar Mozes.
 His doctoral dissertation, Counting Manifolds and Tits Alternative, won the Haim Nessyahu Prize in Mathematics, awarded by the Israel Mathematical Union for the best annual doctoral dissertations in mathematics.
+After holding a Gibbs Assistant Professorship at Yale University, and faculty positions at the Hebrew University of Jerusalem and the Weizmann Institute of Science, Gelander joined Northwestern where he is currently a professor of mathematics.
 He contributed to the theory of lattices, Fuchsian groups and local rigidity, and the work on Chern's conjecture and the Derivation Problem.
+Among his well-known results is the solution to the Goldman conjecture, i.e. that the action of $Out(F_n)$ on the deformation variety of a compact Lie group is ergodic when $n$ is at least $3$.

-In 2018, he was an invited speaker in the International Congress of Mathematicians, giving a talk under the title of Asymptotic Invariants of Locally Symmetric Spaces.

-He was one of the nine European mathematicians awarded the ERC Advanced Grants 2021.
+He gave the distinguished Nachdiplom Lectures at ETH Zurich in 2011, and was an invited speaker at the 2018 International Congress of Mathematicians, giving a talk under the title of Asymptotic Invariants of Locally Symmetric Spaces.
+He was one of the recipients of the first call of the European Research Council (ERC) Starting Grant (2007), and in 2021 he won the ERC Advanced Grant.